 I know, I know—wrinkles, skin cancer, etc. Still, some experts believe our rising rates of depression are a result of the ever-increasing amount of time we spend indoors, and the fact that we wear sunscreen on when we go out, blocking the ability of the sun to form mood-protecting Vitamin D via our skin.
 Our brains need daylight, and sunlight, to keep producing feel-good neurotransmitters.
 When the sun comes out, go for a walk—between the sunlight and the exercise of walking, it's a one-two power punch for a good mood.
 (But I also take a Vitamin D supplement.)

-If you do all of these things, I can't guarantee that you'll feel great, but you should feel better, and, importantly, become far less likely to get knocked down by a bad mood again.
+If you do all of these things, I can't guarantee that you'll feel great, but you should feel better and be more resilient to emotional ups and downs.

-An important note: If you've been feeling down for a while, and particularly if you've been having thoughts about hurting yourself, get the help or the opinion of a professional, in addition to following these tips.
+An important note, again: If you've been feeling down for a while, and particularly if you've been having thoughts about hurting yourself, get the help or the opinion of a professional.